Sheffield Carers Centre is a local independent charity founded in 1993 and affiliated to Carers Trust.

 The Carers Centre offers a range of support and information services to all unpaid adult carers in the Sheffield looking after a family member or friend who is frail, or has a disability, illness, or mental health problem.

-- Carer’s Needs Assessments – looks at how your caring role impacts your life, and what support you might need
+- Carer’s Needs Assessments: looks at how your caring role impacts your life and the support you might need

 - Carers News!: a monthly Enewsletter providing unpaid carers with up-to-date information on key topics

 - Carers Support Groups: Zoom meetings that help carers share experiences and keep in touch with others

 - Community Connect: provides practical information and support for carers from our team of volunteers